VHL’s Troubleshooting Guide On Why You Have No Hot Water

-The first thing to do is to check the circuit breaker to see if it has tripped for any reason, or if a fuse has blown.
+The first thing to do is to check your main fuse box to see if the circuit breaker has tripped for any reason, or if a fuse has blown.
 If this is the case, you should be able to simply reset the circuit breaker or replace the fuse.
 If this does not work, or your boiler trips the circuit breaker again once it has been reset, then you may be experiencing an electrical fault and should call an engineer or electrician to repair it.

 Most electric water heaters have two heating elements; one at the top and one at the bottom, along with a thermostat for each element.
 Generally speaking, the upper element controls the lower one, so if the upper element or thermostat stops working, you will have no hot water at all.
-If the lower one stops working, you may have some hot water, but not enough.
+If the lower one stops working, you may find your hot water not getting hot enough.